Nandasiba/time-tracker/README.md

 # Time Tracker

-Java (Maven) application for tracking time on the jobb
+Java (Maven) application for tracking time on the job

 ## Purpose